tradingAI/tbase/README.md

-# TradeBaselines
+# Tbase
-Baselines of reinforcement learning agents
+Baselines of trade agents use reinforcement learning algorithms.